BenjaminClark/indie-studio/README.md

 ### Video
 The video post format uses a different module in the feed list.
 If the first (or only) video in the post is embedded from Youtube or Vimeo then the video thumbnail is used.
 If a different embed provider is used you must use a featured image.

+##Accessibility
+We believe that websites should be fully inclusive.
+That is why we have tried our hardest to make IndieStudio WCAG 2.0 compliant!

 ## Developer Friendly
 Built with developers in mind.
 File organsation has been considered to make a more efficent workflow.
 Gulp has been used to process all of those boring tasks.
 That has allowed us to keep the JS and CSS in small, easy to understand files.